D'Evelyn Junior/Senior High School: Marching band

+The marching band won state championships in 2018 and 2021.

 In 2021, the band was selected to perform "American Patrol" in the virtual "Parade Across America" for the inauguration of President Joe Biden.
 They were the only group selected to represent Colorado in the event.

 High school band and orchestra

-Both the high school band and the orchestra were selected by audition to perform in the statewide CMEA Clinic/Conference: the orchestra in 2013, and the band in 2014.
+Both the high school band and the orchestra were selected by audition to perform in the statewide Colorado Music Educators' Association Clinic/Conference: the orchestra in 2013, and the band in 2014.
 Recorded auditions are submitted in the spring, and only two or three groups statewide are selected to perform.
 The Orchestra won the "Outstanding Orchestra" award in class 3A at the 2015 Colorado West Music Performance Festival, held in Grand Junction.

 Mathematics

 D'Evelyn students competing in mathematics were the first-place team in the state for Mathcounts in 2001 and 2002, held places on the state's American Regions Mathematics League team.